sliuu/hciproject/_posts/2018-03-07-project-design-check-in-3-x-4.md

 <figcaption>Sketch of second design: Art Profile</figcaption>
 </figure>

-**(Task 2) Understanding more context about art pieces:**
+**(Tasks 1 & 4) Understanding more context about art pieces:**
 Scrolling down the Artwork Page reveals a two-tab menu option with “Description” (a brief analysis/explanation of the work) and “Artist” (an artist’s statement on the piece).
+Elliot and Logan can choose the “Description” tab when they want to learn more.

 **(Task 7) Breaking down formal art interpretations into understandable terms:**
-The description includes links to basic terms, such as “Surrealism,” which links to a nested page with a definition of the term in easy-to-understand language.
+The “Description” tab also includes links to basic terms, such as “Surrealism,” which links to a nested page with a definition of the term in easy-to-understand language that Syd can use to develop more understanding about art.

-**(Task 4) Artist communicating to people interested in her work:**
+**(Task 8) Artist communicating to people interested in her work:**
 The artist tab includes what the artist would like his/her audience to know about the specific work.
+Jordan can use this to explain additional information if questions come up.
 If the artist is current enough, the artist name links to a nested Artist Page, where background information about the artist is provided.

 ## Third Design